WirisWernek/WirisWernek/README.md

 </div>
 <div align="justify">
-👋👋 Helo!
+👋👋 Hello!
 I'm happy to see you here, welcome to my GitHub.
 My name is Wiris Rafael J Wernek, i have nineteen years old, natural from Cachoeiro de Itapemirim, living Alegre-ES, I'm studying Analyze and Development of Systems.
 My study focus is DevOps, tools of infrastruture and cloud.

 - 🌱 I’m currently learning : Docker, Ansible and Go